Variable Declaration in Visual Basic

 The lifetime of a variable is the period of time during which it is available for use.
 In general, a variable exists as long as the element that declares it (such as a procedure or class) continues to exist.
-In some cases it is possible to extend a variable's lifetime.
+If the variable does not need to continue existing beyond the lifetime of its containing element, you do not need to do anything special in the declaration.
+If the variable needs to continue to exist longer than its containing element, you can include the Static or Shared keyword in its Dim statement.
 For more information, see Lifetime in Visual Basic.

 The scope of a variable is the set of all code that can refer to it without qualifying its name.
 A variable's scope is determined by where it is declared.
 Code located in a given region can use the variables defined in that region without having to qualify their names.
 For more information, see Scope in Visual Basic.

 A variable's access level is the extent of code that has permission to access it.
 This is determined by the access modifier (such as Public (Visual Basic) or Private (Visual Basic)) that you use in the Dim statement.
 For more information, see Access Levels in Visual Basic.

 How to: Create a New Variable (Visual Basic)

 How to: Move Data Into and Out of a Variable (Visual Basic)